Hawaii Circle Island Details

 - 8:00 pm – Flight back to Oahu

 - 9:00 pm – Dropoff to your Waikiki Hotel

 - Moderate walking, please wear comfortable, covered shoes and dress appropriately.
 You may wish to bring a light jacket and anticipate both sun and rain conditions.

 - Dinner will be available for purchase on the tour.
-All guests must bring a valid ID for airport security check-in.
-International guests must bring a valid passport for airport security check-in.
+All guests must bring a valid ID for the airport security check-in.
+International guests must bring a valid passport for the airport security check-in.

-- Tour highlights are subject to change without notice and may vary at tour driver discretion in order to take into account National Park Service advisories, weather advisories, traffic advisories, road closures and detours and venue hours of operations.
+- Tour highlights are subject to change without notice and may vary at tour driver discretion in order to take into account National Park Service advisories, weather advisories, traffic advisories, road closures, and detours and venue hours of operations.

 - Wear walking shoes, bring a light jacket, and dress comfortably.